sunsetsobserver/stringNFT/README.md

 Git clone this repo locally.

-Go to Remix IDE at https://remix.ethereum.org/ and create a new file "Composition.sol".
-Copy-paste the code of the Composition.sol file from this repository.
+Go to Remix IDE at ```https://remix.ethereum.org/``` and create a new file ```Composition.sol```.
+Copy-paste the code of the ```Composition.sol``` file from this repository.
 Deploy the contract on Sepolia Ethereum test network (or other network of your choice, but I did not test that and you test other networks at your own risk).
 Then go to Composition.json file of this repo and change the details at the end:

 ```
 "networks":
 {